 The installation process for an air source heat pump will comprise of the following:

-- Site Survey followed by sizing and specification
+- Site Survey and heat loss assessment followed by sizing and specification

 - Check electricity supply requirements including DNO application (where applicable)